iOS Custom Accuracy Drill: Control Where Every Shot Lands

 • the measurement units

-• the acceptable offset from the point of aim
+• the acceptable offset from point of aim

-LASERHIT does not evaluate how you shoot.
-It evaluates where each shot lands relative to your defined point of aim.
+LaserHIT does not judge how you shoot.
+It measures where each shot lands relative to the point you selected.

 Objective and Goal